 Long Haul Trucker Was 'Completely Seduced' By The Open Road

 This is FRESH AIR.
-I'm Terry Gross.
-I drive a compact car, so I was interested in hearing about life driving a 70,000-pound truck whose trailer is 53 feet long.
-My guest, Finn Murphy, has written a new memoir called "The Long Haul" about his experiences logging over a million miles.
-His cargo includes the furniture, dishes, clothing, pianos, heirlooms and artwork of corporate executives and their families moving across the country to new homes for their new jobs.
-Murphy typically packs and unpacks the possessions as well.
+I'm Dave Davies in for Terry Gross.
+Most of us have had the experience, driving on an interstate, of looking up at the driver of a tractor-trailer next to us and wondering what's his life like.
+Living on the road, hauling a 75,000-pound rig with a trailer more than 50 feet long, our guest Finn Murphy has written a memoir about his experiences logging over a million miles on the nation's highways.
+His cargo is the furniture, dishes, clothing, pianos, heirlooms and artwork of corporate executives and their families moving across the country to new homes for their new jobs.

-His memoir is filled with insights about life on the road and the subculture of truckers as well as about the attachments people have to their possessions when they're transitioning to a new home and having to decide what to keep and what to ask Murphy to throw in the dumpster.
-He's been driving a truck off and on since the late 1970s.
+His memoir, now out in paperback, is filled with insights about life on the road and the subculture of truckers, as well as the attachments people have to their possessions when they're transitioning to a new home - trying to decide what to keep and what to ask Murphy to throw in the dumpster.
 He dropped out of college to become a truck driver.
+He's been doing this work on and off since the late '70s.
+Terry spoke to Finn Murphy in February about his book "The Long Haul."

 FINN MURPHY: (Reading) To the casual observer, all trucks probably look similar.
 And I suppose people figure all truckers do pretty much the same job.
 Neither is true.
 There's a strict hierarchy of drivers depending on what they haul, how they're paid.
 The most common are the freight haulers.
 They're the guys who pull box trailers with any kind of commodity inside.
 We movers are called bedbuggers, and our trucks are called roach coaches.
 Other specialties are car haulers - we call them parking lot attendants; flatbedders, skateboarders; animal transporters, chicken chokers; refrigerated food haulers, reefers; chemical haulers, thermos bottle holders; and hazmat haulers, suicide jockeys.